arunn/RubocopDiffSublime/README.md

 <img width="933" alt="screen shot 2017-04-28 at 8 45 06 am" src="https://cloud.githubusercontent.com/assets/389262/25512994/673603f6-2bef-11e7-8f42-5f1d03c5dac6.png">

+## Manual Installation

+1. Go to the packages folder.
+    * Windows: %APPDATA%\Sublime Text 3
+    * OS X: ~/Library/Application Support/Sublime Text 3
+    * Linux: ~/.config/sublime-text-3
+2. Run the git clone command inside the packages directory: git clone git@github.com:arunn/RubocopDiffSublime.git "RubocopDiffSublime"

+3. Restart Sublime Text.

 ## Caveats

-When there are other icons present in the gutter(for ex: GitGutter), RubocopDiffSublime's icons and popups are not being shown.
+When there are other icons present in the gutter(for ex: GitGutter), RubocopDiffSublime's icons and popups may not be shown.
 This can be fixed if the plugin provides configuration regarding it.
-Add the following to the GitGutter.settings file.
+Add the following to the GitGutter.settings file for GitGutter plugin.

 `"protected_regions": [`